 Philippians 2:11, “… and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”

-God’s nature is composed of three separate co-eternal persons that share the same divine substance known as the Trinity.
-God is the Father, the Son and the Holy Spirit.
-There are not three individual parts of god each having 1/3 of divinity and together making one god (like a three sliced pie) nor one god having three different roles (like how a man can be a father, son and lawyer at the same time).
+God’s nature is composed of three separate co-eternal persons that share the same divine substance known as the tri-unity or trinity.
+God is the Father, the Son, and the Holy Spirit.
+There are not three separate gods acting as one being or three persons of god each having 1/3 of divinity and together making one god.
 There is only one being which is called God and He is triune in His nature.
-The Father, the Son and the Holy Spirit are each fully divine and one in nature, yet separate in personality and function.
+The Father, Son, and the Holy Spirit are each 100% divine and one in nature yet separate in personality and function.

-Jesus taught the tri-unity of God’s nature in Matthew 28:19 when He gave His disciples the baptism formula.
-He said, “baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
-Therefore, there is only one God with one name (Yahweh) and this one name is shared by three unique persons; the Father, the Son and the Holy Spirit (Deuteronomy 6:4).
-Think of there being only one “what” and three “who’s.”
-For example, What is God?
-One divine, all-powerful, all-knowing and ever-present being.
-Who is God?
-Three separate, yet equal persons sharing the divine nature; the Father, the Son and the Holy Spirit (2 Corinthians 13:14).
+Jesus taught the tri-unity of God’s nature in Matthew 28:19b in regards to the baptism formula.
+He said, “baptizing them in the name of the Father and of the Son and of the Holy Spirit,”therefore, there is only one name and authority for God yet this name and authority is shared by three unique persons- the Father, Son, and the Holy Spirit.

-The Scriptures teach that God the Father is worthy of praise and worship in places like Matthew 6:9, 2 Corinthians 1:3 and Revelation 1:6.
-However, it wasn’t until God the Son came and revealed to us God the Father that we were able to truly understand who He is (John 1:18).
-Jesus taught that the Father is a Spirit (John 4:24).
-No one can come to Him without Jesus as their mediator because He dwells in unapproachable light (1 Timothy 6:16).
+The Bible declares that God the Father is worthy of praise and worship, Matt.
+6:9, 2 Cor.
+1:3, & Rev. 1:6.
+However, it wasn’t until God the Son came and revealed Him that we were able to truly understand who He is, John 1;18.
+Jesus taught that the Father is a Spirit (John 4:24) and that no one has even seen Him because He dwells in unapproachable light (john 1:18).
+Thus the only way to truly honor and worship the Father in the New Covenant is through Jesus Christ.

-- Always remember that prayer and worship come to the Father through Jesus Christ.
+- Always come to the Father through Jesus.